 Operating on HF and seeking contacts with others may call for different operating styles than would likely be used on VHF/UHF for checking into a net, and especially to a busy net.
 Again, this document will focus on exploring skills and techniques that are used on VHF/UHF digital nets, though these skills and techniques are similar on HF digital nets.

-The steps and exercises that follow will teach skills that will be useful to the NBEMS user: fldigi, flmsg, and flamp.
+The steps and exercises that follow will teach skills that will be useful to the user of the NBEMS suite, which includes the appications fldigi, flmsg, and flamp.
 Each step of this course will show, under Requirements, what is expected of you as you begin.
 In all cases, you will need a "computer", which can be a desktop PC, a laptop, or even a tablet or smartphone, but it must have fldigi installed and running.
-In most cases, you will need a transceiver.
-The transceiver can be anything from an inexpensive 2-meter "HT" (Handheld Transceiver) to a compact, mobile-style VHF/UHF rig to a sophisticated multiband desktop radio for worldwide communications.

 When you install it, the fldigi application will create some subdirectories (folders) on your computer in which it stores and saves files that you can use.
 Some are templates that you will be using later in this course.
 Others will be created automatically as you use fldigi.
 In Windows, installing fldigi and other NBEMS apps will create folders in your User folder.
 The User folder is named with your login name on the computer you're using and contains your Documents folder and other files personal to you and is located at C:\\Users\your-account\.
 If you have already installed fldigi, you will see a folder named "fldigi.files" in your User folder.
 So, to keep things simple, I suggest creating a folder inside your User folder that is named "fldigi.learn" (see illustration at right).